You try hard to protect your dog from the toxins, chemicals and heavy metals that besiege him on a daily basis.

 Chlorella may be an effective way to help soothe arthritis and joint pain for 3 main reasons …

-In 2013, researchers studied lycopene in chlorella.
+In 2013, researchers studied lycopene in chlorella (15).
 They concluded chlorella was a better natural alternative for inflammatory diseases.
 Best of all, it has no known side effects.

 7. Improves Skin And Coat

-I mentioned earlier that the nucleic acid in CGF helps with cell regeneration.
+As mentioned earlier, the nucleic acid in CGF helps with cell regeneration.
 This helps maintain healthy skin cells.
 Chlorella also contains nutrients that directly promote healthy skin and coats.
 This includes essential fatty acids, along with antioxidants and vitamins A and C.

 These same nutrients can also stimulate collagen synthesis.
 Collagen is a protein that gives your dog’s body structure.
 It plays a role in the healthy growth of bones, ligaments, muscles and tendons.
 It’s also a main component of skin and hair.